ilyes-ced/graphNote/README.md

 - [ ] stop the selection on Notes when draging items
 - [ ] color selector sometimes changes automatically
 - [ ] fix: when scalled down and moving an item outside canvas, when it extends it also moves idk why
+- [ ] paste nodes: pasted the current state of the nodes not the state at the time of the copy